flamedevilos/SQL_CompanyDB_example/README.md

 # SQL_CompanyDB_example

- This is a simple example of company database
+ This is a simple example of company database and relations between the tables